core-wg/draft-dns-over-coap/draft-ietf-core-dns-over-coap.md

 {{-ddr}}.
 Automatic configuration SHOULD only be done from a trusted source.

+## Discovery by Resource Type
 When discovering the DNS resource through a link mechanism that allows describing a resource type (e.g., the Resource Type Attribute in {{-core-link-format}}), the resource type "core.dns" can be used to identify a generic DNS resolver that is available to the client.

-While there is no path specified for the DoC resource, it is RECOMMENDED to use the root path "/" to keep the CoAP requests small.

-### Discovery using SVCB Resource Records or DNR
+## Discovery using SVCB Resource Records or DNR
 A DoC server can also be discovered using SVCB Resource Records (RR) {{-svcb}}, {{-svcb-dns}} or DNR Service Parameters {{-dnr}}.
 {{-coap-dtls-svcb}} provides solutions to discover CoAP over (D)TLS servers using the "alpn" SvcParam.
 {{-core-dnr}} provides a problem statement for service bindings discovery for OSCORE and EDHOC.
 This document specifies "docpath" as a single-valued SvcParamKey whose value MUST be a CBOR sequence of 0 or more text strings (see
-{{-cbor}}), delimited by length (in total octets) for the the SvcParamValue field.
+{{-cbor}}), delimited by the length of the SvcParamValue field (in octets).
 If the SvcParamValue ends within a CBOR text string, the SVCB RR MUST be considered as malformed.
 As a text format, e.g., in DNS zone files, the CBOR diagnostic notation (see {{Section 8 of -cbor}}) of that CBOR sequence can be used.

-Note, that this specifically does not surround the text string sequence with a CBOR array or similar CBOR data item.
+Note, that this specifically does not surround the text string sequence with a CBOR array or a similar CBOR data item.
 This path format was chosen to coincide with the path representation in CRIs ({{-cri}}).
 Furthermore, it is easily transferable into a sequence of CoAP Uri-Path options by mapping the initial byte of any present CBOR text string (see {{-cbor, Section 3}}) into the Option Delta and Option Length of the CoAP option, provided these CBOR text strings are all of a length